Identity Theft Crimes in Florida

 Advanced Fee Scheme:

-Under Florida Statute Section § 817.034, the crime of advanced fee scheme involves deceiving a victim into parting with their monies by convincing them that they will receive a substantial financial benefit in return for providing some modest payment to be made in advance.
+Under Florida Statute Section § 817.034, the crime of an advanced fee scheme involves deceiving a victim into parting with their monies by convincing them that they will receive a substantial financial benefit in return for providing some modest payment to be made in advance.

 Financial Scams and Cons: